10 Best Places to Sell Your Used Electronics For Cash

 2. Decluttr

-The best part is, there’s no shipping costs to send your items in to Decluttr and you’ll be paid via PayPal the next day after your items are received.
+The best part is, there are no shipping costs to send your items to Decluttr and you’ll be paid via PayPal the next day after your items are received.

 3. Swappa

-They don’t charge listing fees, however Swappa does charge a selling fee after your item sells.
-According to their website, the selling fees they charge are significantly less than what you would pay on eBay or similar sites.
+They don’t charge listing fees.
+However, Swappa does charge a selling fee after your item sells.
+According to their website, their selling fees are significantly less than what you would pay on eBay or similar sites.

 4. Gazelle

-Gazelle will buy your electronics too but buys a limited number of brands as well.
-It looks like they deal primarily in Apple, Samsung and Sony products.
+Gazelle will buy your electronics, but it also buys a limited number of brands.
+It looks like they primarily deal in Apple, Samsung, and Sony products.

-After you get your offer price from Gazelle (it takes less than a minute to do that in most cases), you can enter your information and the company will send you a box for free shipping.
+After you get your offer price from Gazelle (it takes less than a minute in most cases), you can enter your information, and the company will send you a box for free shipping.

-After the product is received, they examine it carefully.
-If it’s in the condition you stated it was you’ll get your full price payment.
+After the product is received, it is examined carefully.
+If it’s in the condition you stated it was, you’ll receive your full payment.
 If not, they’ll send you a counteroffer for a lower price.

 5. eBay

-eBay can be a great place to sell used electronics as well; even non-working items may sell for parts or to those who refurbish and resell.
+eBay can also be a great place to sell used electronics; even non-working items may sell for parts or to those who refurbish and resell.

-I find it helpful when buying and selling on eBay to pay close attention to reviews.
+I find it helpful to pay close attention to reviews when buying and selling on eBay.
 The higher the reviews, the less likely you are to have a bad experience as you sell your stuff.

-Remember as you set your price to take listing, selling and shipping costs into account.
+Remember, as you set your price take listing, selling and shipping costs into account.

 6. Facebook Marketplace

 Facebook Marketplace is a relatively new venue for selling your stuff.
-The goal of the site is to create a potentially more secure atmosphere than selling on an anonymous site such as Craigslist.
+The site’s goal is to create a potentially more secure atmosphere than selling on an anonymous site such as Craigslist.
 Look for your local neighborhood and community pages to sell your treasures.

 Bonus: No fees when selling here.